TBD54566975/known-customer-credential/README.md

 3. URI encoded SIOPv2 Auth Request returned in HTTP response
 4. Wallet verifies integrity of SIOPv2 Auth Request and constructs a [SIOPv2 Auth Response](#siopv2-auth-response)
 5. Wallet POSTs SIOPv2 Auth Response to the `response_uri` from the SIOPv2 Auth Request
-6. PFI verifies integrity of AuthResponse and constructs IDV Request
+6. PFI verifies integrity of SIOPv2 Auth Response and constructs IDV Request
 7. Return IDV Request in HTTP response
 8. Wallet verifies integrity of IDV Request
 9. Wallet loads URL provided in IDV Request in Webview